henvic/vehikel/README.md

 *For development you will want to respond with "development" on the question about the application environment*

 This will take care of setting application paths, downloading and setting up the dependencies.
-But you will still need to do some work.
 It will write a *application/configs/Environment.php.dist similar to *[application/configs/Environment.php](https://github.com/henvic/vehikel/blob/master/application/configs/Environment.php)*, with the choosen timezone and directory and file paths.
-If you are using Windows you will need to generate this file by your own (as well, solve dependencies, etc the way the installer does so you will want to take a look at its source code).

 If a extension is missing you will know it.
 You can get most of them with [PECL](http://pecl.php.net/) or apt-get on a Debian-based system such as Ubuntu.